colll78/cardano-lightning/docs/adrs/minimal-state.md

 non-locked cheques and valid locked cheques.
 Moreover, the cheques must have unique indices and are all unaccounted for in the snapshot.

-The logic should fail if the indicies of the `MCheque`s are not strictly increasing.
+The logic should fail if the indices of the `MCheque`s are not strictly increasing.

 #### Datum